-- The cost of tuition (in-state rate) and fees (to be paid to MMA)
+- The cost of tuition (in-state rate) and fees

 - A monthly housing allowance equal to the Department of Defense (DoD) E-5 with dependents based on the zip code at MMA (02532) to be paid directly to you.
 Room and board charges with MMA are not paid directly to the school, therefore, the student is responsible for paying these charges up front.

 - A book stipend of up to $1000 per academic year (to be paid directly to you)

 - Students are responsible for settling any outstanding charges not covered by this benefit with the Office of Student Financial Services prior to the start of each semester.